 See Figure 6-1.
-The electrical wiring enclosure is located behind an access panel on intake end of unit.
+The electrical wiring enclosure is located behind an access panel on the intake end of the unit.
 Remove intake side panel as directed in Intake Side Panel Removal, and then remove access panel.
 Connect wires according to diagram and tables.

-- Remove main AC / control wiring knockout plugs from back of generator. - Using appropriate wiring hole, install conduit and main AC and control wires between generator and transfer switch. - 3.
-Close unused hole with a NEMA 3R rated plug (field-supplied).
+- Remove main AC / control wiring knock-out plugs from back of generator. - 2.
+Using appropriate wiring hole, install conduit and main AC and control wires between generator and transfer switch. - Close unused hole with a NEMA 3R rated plug (field-supplied).

-NOTE: All conductors must be rated for minimum 300V.
-Control system interconnections may consist of N1, N2, T1, leads 23 and 194, and NEU/00.
+NOTE: All conductors are to be rated for minimum 300V.
+Control system interconnections may consist of N1, N2, and T1, and leads 23 and 194.
 All of the generator control wiring circuits are Class 1 remote control or signaling circuits.
 These circuits are required to be installed in accordance with Part 1 of NEC Article 300 and with a NEC recognized Chapter 3 wiring method.
 The use of low voltage cables for the generator control circuit wiring is prohibited.
 See instruction manual of the specific engine generator for wiring connection details.
 Recommended wire gauge sizes for this wiring depends on wire length, as recommended in Table 6-3.